spatel-cybersecurity/Elk-Deployment/README.md

 - Update the _____ file to include...
 - Run the playbook, and navigate to ____ to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
+  Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
+   # File name is install-elk.yml and copy to /etc/ansible/install-elk.yml
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+   # Navigate  /etc/ansible/hosts inm terminal, nano hosts file and update the [elk] with 10.0.0.5 ansible_python_interpreter=/usr/bin/python3
-- _Which URL do you navigate to in order to check that the ELK server is running?
+   # https://20.36.45.112:5601/app/kibana to check that installation worked as expected

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._